ARMmbed/mbed-os-example-client/README.md

     }
 ```

 <span class="notes">**Note:** Some devices do not support the Grove Shield or use the primary UART for USB communication.
-On such devices, the `mbed_app.json` should be modified to use the serial pins connected to the ESP8266.</span>
+On such devices, modify the `mbed_app.json` to use the serial pins connected to the ESP8266.</span>

 For example, NUCLEO_F401RE requires a different serial connection: